TheodoDim/Newton-Fractal-Visualisation/README.md

 <p>For the program above to be compiled the following commands should be given: </p>

-gcc -Ofast -Wall -Wextra -Werror -pedantic -c -o complexlib.o complexlib.c gcc -Ofast -Wall -Wextra -Werror -pedantic -c -o fractal.o fractal.c gcc -o fractal complexlib.o fractal.o -lm
+<p>gcc -Ofast -Wall -Wextra -Werror -pedantic -c -o complexlib.o complexlib.c
+gcc -Ofast -Wall -Wextra -Werror -pedantic -c -o fractal.o fractal.c gcc -o fractal complexlib.o fractal.o -lm </p>

 Then for execution given a file input with the polynomial you should type: